CrazyCoder613/awesome-vue/README.md

 - [Veniqa](https://github.com/Viveckh/Veniqa) - An E-commerce solution with a shopping client and admin panel written in Vue.
 - [tato music player](https://github.com/tatoMa/neteast-cloud-music-player) - A mobile first, handwritten, responsive web app for music fans written in Vue and Vuetify.
 - [Sheiley Shop](https://github.com/itsalb3rt/sheiley_shop_app) - PWA to track personal purchases, No more paper and pencil to go to the supermarket 🏬 Vue and Vuetify
-- [Afterman](https://github.com/itsalb3rt/afterman) - 🌕 Create beutiful docs in markdown and HTML from postman collection.
-Using Quasar Framework

 ### Commercial Products
  - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.